If you need a set of walkie-talkies for kids who like to play hard, these Nerf walkie-talkies are sure to survive every adventure.

 Before kids had phones, they had walkie-talkies.
 Even in a world of texts and tablets, walkie-talkies still capture the imagination with an element of adventure.
 They let kids talk with the push of a button.
 They work in areas cellular signals can’t reach.
 They work for bike rides, for hide-and-seek games, and for whispering after the lights go out at night.

 On a basic level, walkie-talkies are little more than two-way radios that can send and receive audio signals.
-Most sets have multiple channel settings, so you can keep searching until you find one that’s free.
+Most sets have multiple channel settings, so you can keep searching until you find one that’s open.
 In fact, multiple units can be set to the same channel, so you can add handsets as more children join the fun.

 When push comes to shove, any walkie-talkies that are used by children can be classified as “kids’ walkie-talkies.”
 So the first question to answer is, are you looking for toy walkie-talkies designed for children or real walkie-talkies that happen to be used by children?